 The new step by the Wood County Sheriff’s department was believed to curb the rate of crashes by drivers under the influence of drugs and alcohol.
 There are also three alternative roads where there are no checkpoints.
-So, people who want to avoid a checkpoint can use Lubeck Road, Homewood Road and Meldahl Road.
+So, people who want to avoid a checkpoint can use Lubeck Road, Homewood Road, and Meldahl Road.
 However, people who want to use the Harris Highway have to go through a new sobriety checkpoint.
 Also, the Sherriff’s office told the news reporter that special troopers would be there particularly to stop suspicious drivers.
-There were principally two reasons behind this new development of sobriety checkpoint.
-First is to curb the menace of increasing crashes that happened in the recent months.
+There were principally two reasons behind this new development of sobriety checkpoints.
+The first is to curb the menace of increasing crashes that happened in recent months.
 Authorities wanted to dissuade people from driving under the influence of alcohol.

 It is noticeable that West Virginia has one of the toughest laws.
 I am a qualified and experienced lawyer who has been recognized as a member of the Top 40 Under 40 Trial Lawyers association, furthermore through consideration in the Pennsylvania Super Lawyers Rising Stars list.
 I was likewise named one of the 10 best criminal defense lawyers in the state of West Virginia by the American Institute of Criminal Law Attorneys, and I will battle for your rights.